OpaxIV/drm_in_games/README.md

 2. Install and understand the Tigress Obfuscation Software
 <br>&nbsp;2.1 Get a simple C program and obfuscate it with tigress. e.g. https://github.com/mrphrazer/r2con2021_deobfuscation/blob/main/samples/src/fib.c
-<br>&nbsp;2.2 Look at the binary compiled binary with e.g. Ghidra
+<br>&nbsp;2.2 Look at the compiled binary with e.g. Ghidra
 <br>&nbsp;&nbsp;2.2.1 Focus on the following obfuscation techniques (one per one):
     - Control Flattening
     - Opaque Predicates